b8ff/General/crackhub/README.md

 ### Script hubs games :
  * **Vynixius** : Jailbreak, Doors, Piggy, YouTube Life, Build A Boat For Treasure, Legends Of Speed, Ninja Legends, Prison Life and Tower Of Hell.
  * **Cerberus** : Arsenal, BIG Paintball, Energy Assault, Recoil Beta, Realistic Guns, Mayday, OilWarfare, MilitaryWar, Jailbird and CALIBER.
- * **BeanHub** : Ninja Legends, Rebirth Champions X, Legends Of Speed, Prison Life, Anime Clicker Fight, Mining Clicker Simulator, Arsenal, Tower Of Hell and Blox Fruits.
+ * **BeanHub** : Arsenal, Blox Fruits, Ninja Legends, Rebirth Champions X, Legends Of Speed, Prison Life, Anime Clicker Fight, Mining Clicker Simulator and Tower Of Hell.

 ### How to use :
 To load CrackHub (and one of the available scripts) you just need to set one of these "tags" as the loadstring argument :